 Finnish Lapland is reliable in lots of ways.
 It has reliable public transport, a reliable infrastructure, reliable Internet connections, and reliable people providing reliable services.
 All of these are welcome properties for filmmakers and other visitors who travel here.
 They come in the winter because they know it’s reliable for one more thing – there’s always lots of snow.

-Winter in Lapland – proper winter – lasts from late November to early April.
+Winter in Lapland stretches from late November to early April.
 This makes it a great location for atmospheric Christmas scenery for seasonal TV specials or commercials, as well as blue-sky ski holidays.
 The majority of Lapland is above the Arctic Circle.
-Although snow cover fluctuates in the south of Finland, it would be a very strange Christmas that wasn’t white up here in the far north.
+Although snow cover fluctuates in the south of Finland, it would be a very rare Christmas that wasn’t white up here in the far north.

 Snow varies from wet and slushy to fine and powdery.
 Whatever the variety, the locals are uniquely and supremely equipped to deal with it.
 Roads are cleared regularly and kept open.
-Finnish airports, such as those serving Rovaniemi on the Arctic Circle and Kittilä and Ivalo much further north, are unsurpassed in terms of their ‘snow how’.
+Finnish airports like Kittilä and Ivalo are unsurpassed in terms of their ‘snow how’.
 State-of-the-art de-icing and snow-clearing equipment mean that airports here never close.

 Pristine Arctic scenery

 At its most plentiful, the snow is thick and creamy, smothering the fells and forests with a pristine carpet that glows pink and blue during the magical Polar Night period when the sun dips permanently below the horizon in the northernmost regions for several weeks.
 Many of the most picturesque wilderness locations might be remote, but snowmobiles are always available locally to traverse the most challenging landscapes.